 For applicants to Lauder’s Global Program of Concentration:

-Candidates applying to the Global Program must demonstrate Superior-level proficiency in any language, whether it is taught at Lauder or it is simply accepted for admission.
+Candidates applying to the Global Program must demonstrate Superior-level proficiency on the OPI in any language.
 Applicants may test in their native language provided it is not English.
-There is no admission advantage given to a student who tests in a preferred language versus a language that is not taught at Lauder.

 The OPI may be completed any time after July 1, 2017 to count for the current admissions cycle, but it must be completed by October 1, 2017 for Round 1 applicants or January 17, 2018 for Round 2 applicants.